Climate change and risks 3 min

 Photo Essay: The first joint experiment at a University of California experimental site

-For more information on the experiment visit LIA MACLIFE website
+For more information on the experiment visit the MacLIFE website

-Sticky and emergence traps designed by Stephane Glise (UMR ECOBIOP)
+Sticky and emergence traps designed by Stephane Glise (ECOBIOP)

 Copyright: Mathieu Buoro